-- Delayed is when the task is already out and will need some more time or additional resources to complete.
+- Delayed is when the task is already out and needs more time or additional resources to complete.

 Risks and Issues

-- The Risks and Issues section for each sprint should be used to report any impediments the project team is facing.
+- The Risks and Issues section for each sprint should report any impediments the project team is facing.

-- It is a free form text update to you can report a few issues or one issue in detail.
+- It is a free-form text update, so you can report a few issues or one issue in detail.

-- Examples a list of issues - 1.
-The team capacity needs to be looked at., 2, Some of the defects need re-design.
+- Examples of a list of issues - 1.
+The team capacity needs to be looked at.
+2, Some of the defects need re-design.
 3. Login module took longer than expected.

-- Example of one detailed issues - The team had a few unplanned leaves because of which the module have been delayed.
-The delay has had a knock on impact on testing as testers will now need to wait as there are no other modules ready.
-This delay will impact on the timeline and cost of the project.
+- Example of one detailed issue - The team had a few unplanned leaves because the module was delayed.
+The delay has had a knock-on impact on testing as testers will need to wait as there are no other modules ready.
+This delay will impact the timeline and cost of the project.

 - Each of the sprints has a burndown chart.

-- Data tab to capture Planned and Actual effort/story points which then feeds into the burn down chart.
+- Data tab captures Planned and Actual effort/story points, which then feeds into the burndown chart.

 - Please see the below image for details.